javajuice1337/RustPlusBot/README.md

 ## Plugin Storage

 For data that persists beyond the bot's instance, use `this.storage`.
-For example:
+This object loads with the bot and saves when it shuts down or restarts.

 ```
+// store the playerName variable
 if (!this.storage.playerName) this.storage.playerName = 'Player';
 console.log(this.storage.playerName);
 ```